 New information on Medicaid tobacco-free policies, QuitlineNC referral and enrollment changes, and new tobacco-free resources.

-December 1, 2022: NC Medicaid will require nearly all physical and behavioral health care providers to provide a 100% tobacco free treatment environment.
+NC Medicaid will soon require nearly all physical and behavioral health care providers to provide a 100% tobacco free treatment environment.
+For more information, visit BreatheEasyNC.org.

 INSIDE

 The 5 As: An Evidence-Based, Best Practice Intervention